-Between January 2016 and July 2018, 40 adults with severe CF lung disease commenced LUM-IVA treatment under the managed access program.
+Between January 2016 and July 2018, 40 adults with severe CF lung disease commenced LUM/IVA treatment under the managed access programme.
 All were homozygous for the Phe508del mutation.
-Of these, 24 had reached one year of treatment by July 2018.
-Six ceased due to not tolerating LUM-IVA (five: airway reactivity, one: deterioration in liver function tests); three underwent lung transplantation; while seven had not yet reached one year of treatment.
-These 16 patients had similar means age (31.8±9.2 years, p=0.78) and ppFEV1 (34.3±7.9%, p=0.87) to the 24 adults who reached one year of treatment, on whom this report is based.
-Data acquisition was complete other than for 3/96 missing body composition data points (unanalysable data for one patient at baseline and one month, one patient missed the 6-month measurement).
-Table 1 shows demographic and clinical characteristics at commencement of LUM-IVA.
-Whilst no one was on the waitlist for lung transplant at commencement, two patients were listed during the first year of LUM-IVA treatment (but not yet transplanted by one year).
-No patients were diagnosed with APBA requiring anti-fungal treatment and no substrates of CYP3A4 were required.
-Of the 6 patients who did not tolerate LUM-IVA, their baseline clinical characteristics were similar to the cohort of 24 patients who completed one year of treatment (mean±SD ppFEV1 31.7±7.0, p=0.38; BMI 22.1±1.9, p=0.14; with 50% having CFRD and 33% having CFLD and none on supplemental oxygen).
+Of these, 24 had reached 1 year of treatment by July 2018.
+Six patients ceased due to not tolerating LUM/IVA (airway reactivity (n=5) or significant deterioration in liver function tests (n=1)) and three patients underwent lung transplantation, while seven patients had not yet reached 1 year of treatment.
+These 16 patients had similar mean±sD age (31.8±9.2 years; p=0.78) and FEV1 % pred (34.3±7.9%; p=0.87) to the 24 adults who reached 1 year of treatment, on whom this report is based.
+Data acquisition was complete other than for three out of 96 missing body composition data points (unanalysable data for one patient at baseline and 1 month, and one patient missed the 6-month measurement).
+Table 1 shows demographic and clinical characteristics at commencement of LUM/IVA.
+While no patient was on the waitlist for lung transplant at commencement, two patients were listed during the first year of LUM/IVA treatment (but not yet transplanted by 1 year).
+No patients were diagnosed with allergic bronchopulmonary aspergillosis requiring antifungal treatment and no substrates of cytochrome P450 3A4 were required.
+Of the six patients who did not tolerate LUM/IVA, their baseline clinical characteristics were similar to the cohort of 24 patients who completed 1 year of treatment (mean±sD FEV1 % pred 31.7±7.0%; p=0.38 and BMI 22.1±1.9 kg·m-2; p=0.14; with 50% having CF-related diabetes and 33% having CF-related liver disease and none on supplemental oxygen).

-Table 2 shows hospitalisation and IVAB usage data for the year prior to and the year following commencement on LUM-IVA.
-The median numbers of pulmonary exacerbations requiring hospitalisation, total days in hospital and days of IVAB usage all decreased significantly (Table 2, Figure 1).
-Eleven patients had more than 14 days fewer hospital days in the first year on LUM-IVA, compared to the previous year.
-For IVAB usage, 21 patients had fewer days on IVAB in the first year on LUM-IVA (range 1-247 fewer days, Figure 1).
-There were no significant gender differences in hospitalisation or IVAB days.
+Table 2 shows hospitalisation and IVAB usage data for the year prior to and the year following commencement on LUM/IVA.
+The median numbers of pulmonary exacerbations requiring hospitalisation, total days in hospital and days of IVAB usage all decreased significantly (table 2 and figure 1).
+11 patients had >14 days fewer hospital days in the first year on LUM/IVA compared with the previous year.
+For IVAB usage, 21 patients had fewer days on IVAB in the first year on LUM/IVA (range 1-247 fewer days) (figure 1).
+There were no significant sex differences in hospitalisation or IVAB days.